apify/apify-docs/sources/platform/actors/development/actor_definition/index.md

 The Apify platform provides an open [API](/api/v2), cron-style [scheduler](../../schedules), [webhooks](../../../integrations/webhooks/index.md), and [integrations](../../integrations) to services such as Zapier or Make, which make it easy for users to integrate actors into their existing workflows.
 Anyone is welcome to [publish Actors](/platform/actors/publishing) in the [Apify Store](https://apify.com/store), and you can even [monetize your Actors](/platform/actors/publishing/monetize) by renting them out to users of the platform.

-Actors can be developed and run locally and then easily deployed to the Apify platform using [Apify CLI](/cli) or [Github integration](../../../integrations/github.md).
+Actors can be developed and run locally and then easily deployed to the Apify platform using [Apify CLI](/cli) or [GitHub integration](../../../integrations/github.md).
 For more, see [Deployment](../deployment/index.md) section.

 > **To get a better idea of what Apify Actors are, visit [Apify Store](https://apify.com/store), and try out some of them!**